ArgonDesign/alogic/doc/statements.md

 ```

 The selectors can be:

 - single selectors or comma-separated lists
 - values, constant expressions or variable-expressions (unlike the C `switch`)
 - `default`

 The selectors are considered in a top-to-bottom order, and if the condition
 expression is equal to the selector, the statement is executed and no further
 selectors are checked.
 This means overlapping selectors are legal.
-For example
+For example:
-(<a href="http://afiddle.argondesign.com/?example=statements_case.alogic">fiddle here</a>):

 ```
   // Assume foo is u3